Torfkopp/Raijin/README.md

 <br>

   <p>
     A free, simple weather TUI that pulls data without the need for an API key, account, or subscription.
-Weather data is from [NWS](https://api.weather.gov/) and [OpenMeteo](https://open-meteo.com/en/docs).
-Moon phase data is from [ViewBits](https://viewbits.com/docs/moon-phase-api-documentation).
+Weather data is from <a href="https://api.weather.gov/">NWS</a> and <a href="https://open-meteo.com/en/docs">OpenMeteo</a>.
+Moon phase data is from <a href="https://viewbits.com/docs/moon-phase-api-documentation">ViewBits</a>.
   </p>

 </div>